Stewart, debuting Thomas help US beat Belgium in WCup opener

 “Excited to be a part of this, been waiting a long time,” the 30-year-old Thomas said.

-U.S. coach Cheryl Reeve was impressed with what Thomas was able to do with the short turnaround time.
+U.S. coach Cheryl Reeve was impressed by what Thomas accomplished in the short turnaround time.

 “It’s what I expected Alyssa to do, as it’s just what she does.
 She’s a competitor and knows how to (play),” Reeve said.
 “WNBA players don’t get enough credit for how well that they transition from overseas play to WNBA play to national team play.”